How Trained Eating Disordered Practitioners Work

 Helena Wilkinson, a therapist, who wrote ‘Insight into Eating Disorders’, asserts that “an Eating Disorder is like an iceberg and it is what is going on below the tip of the iceberg is what is maintaining a dysfunctional relationship with food”.

 I also read somewhere that people often use food and their body to tell a story for which they have no language and I have found that to be so true.

-Working with this client group is however very different from how I work as a general practitioner as it is directive and at first I found this transition challenging.
+Working with this client group is however very different from how we work as a general practitioners as it is more directive.

 The differences are:

-Work begins even before the first assessment, as ideally I have a returned a detailed life style questionnaire and food diary and in the case of children the parent or significant other will have also completed and returned a detailed history.
-Once I have received all of this information I will then have an overview and an idea of how I can most therapeutically support the individual’s presenting issues.
-I will also then be able to prepare appropriate assignments and information that can be if deemed suitable be taken away at the end of the first session.
+Work begins even before the first assessment, as ideally we have a returned a detailed life style questionnaire and food diary and in the case of children the parent or significant other will have also completed and returned a detailed history.
+Once we have received all of this information we will then have an overview and an idea of how we can most therapeutically support the individual’s presenting issues.

-During my training at the National Centre of Eating Disorders we were taught that there are sixteen factors that maintain an eating disorder and therefore it is my job to understand, work with and address all of those maintaining factors, which are applicable to these cleints, which are;
+During my training at the National Centre of Eating Disorders we were taught that there are sixteen factors that maintain an eating disorder and therefore it is my job to understand, work with and address all of those maintaining factors, which are applicable to these clients, which are;